Beaumont, Texas: History

 The rise of Beaumont's mill economy drew many new residents to the city, many of them immigrants.
 By the early 20th century, the city was served by the Southern Pacific; Kansas City Southern, Atchison, Topeka, and Santa Fe; and Missouri Pacific railroad systems.

 Oil was discovered at nearby Spindletop on January 10, 1901.
 Spindletop became the first major oil field and one of the largest in American history.
 With the discovery of oil at Spindletop, Beaumont's population more than tripled in two months from 9,000 in January 1901 to 30,000 in March 1901.
-Oil is, and has always been, a major export of the city, and a major contributor to the national GDP.

 William Casper Tyrrell, nicknamed "Captain W.C.", was a leading businessman and oil tycoon in the city in the early 20th century, developing businesses during the Texas Oil Boom.
 An entrepreneur from Pennsylvania and Iowa, he arrived after the gusher at Spindletop, and invested in development of a commercial port in the city, and an irrigation system to support the local rice industry, as well as residential and retail development of suburban property.
 He was also a philanthropist.
 He purchased and donated First Baptist Church, whose congregation had moved to a new facility, to use as the city's first public library, now known as the Tyrrell Historical Library.

 When the city became a major center for defense shipbuilding during World War II, tens of thousands of rural Texans migrated there for the new high-paying jobs.
-The Roosevelt administration ordered the defense industry to be integrated, and many Southern whites were working closely with blacks for the first time.
+The Roosevelt administration ordered the defense industry to be integrated, and many Southern white males were working closely with black males for the first time.
 Housing was scarce in the crowded city, and racial tensions increased.
 In June 1943 after workers at the Pennsylvania shipyards in Beaumont learned that a white woman had accused a black man of raping her, nearly 2,000 went to the jail where a suspect was being held, attracting more men along the way and reaching a total of 4,000.
 Ultimately the white mob rioted for three days, destroying major black neighborhoods and killing five persons.
 No one was prosecuted for the deaths.
 The riot in Beaumont was one of several in 1943 which centered in the defense industry, including Los Angeles, Detroit, and Mobile, Alabama as well as other cities across the country.
 The wartime social disruption was similar to war time riots which had occurred in other parts of the country during and following World War I.